bluesman-org/autotrader/.junie/guidelines.md

     - Follow the existing test patterns (Arrange-Act-Assert)
     - Use mocks for external dependencies
     - Test both happy paths and error cases
+    - Aim for having 100% line coverage.
+If not possible, do not go below 90%

 4. **Security**:
     - Never commit API keys or secrets to version control